SongYangLab/songyanglab.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
 Yang Song's interests broadly cover remote sensing, agriculture, and climate change.
 His current research focuses on applying satellite observations to study terrestrial ecosystems, climate feedbacks, and crop production.
-He is currently leading a project on maize responses to climate change funded by the National Natural Science Foundation of China (2024.01–2026.12, Grant Number: 32301395).
+He is currently a project on China's maize responses to recent climate change funded by the National Natural Science Foundation of China (2024.01–2026.12, Grant Number: 32301395).

 Seeking for collaboration!
 It' s my pleasure to work on your manuscript/project!